Guide To Logbook Loans

-Just as secured loans - often referred to as second mortgages or second charges - are guaranteed by a borrower’s home, so logbook loans are secured on a borrower’s vehicle, be that a car, van or motorbike.
-This means that the lender owns the borrower’s vehicle until the loan is fully repaid although he or she can continue to use the vehicle in the meantime.
-When the loan is repaid, the borrower owns the vehicle again.
+Just as secured loans – often referred to as second mortgages or second charges – are guaranteed by a borrower’s home, so logbook loans are secured on a borrower’s vehicle, be that a car, van or motorbike.
+This means that the lender owns the borrower’s vehicle until the loan is fully repaid although the borrower can continue to use the vehicle in the meantime.
+When the loan is repaid, the borrower owns the vehicle once more.

 Although there is not a credit check for a logbook loan, a lender will assess a borrower on affordability criteria.
 It will also want to examine the vehicle that is being put forward as security either at one of its branches or during a home visit.

 When you are accepted for a logbook loan, the lender will take possession of your vehicle’s logbook or V5 – the document which names you as the registered keeper of the vehicle.
 As well as signing the usual credit agreement, the borrower will also have to sign a bill of sale form which transfers ownership of the vehicle to the lender on a temporary basis.
 This does not affect who uses the vehicle or a borrower’s insurance and he or she can continue to drive it as normal so long as the repayment schedule is adhered to.
 Bill of sale documents are legally binding in England, Wales and Northern Ireland although they are not used in Scotland.